Updated December 30, 2017

 - Eeyore sign in the Indiana Jones queue – Since Indiana Jones was built on the Eeyore Parking Lot, Disney pays tribute to him with a sign left over.
 As you enter the film room, look back and you can barely see it.
 Ask a cast member if he or she has a flash light to shine on it for you.

-- Confusion in Pirates of the Caribbean – About mid-way through this attraction, notice the dog holding the keys to open the jail cell holding three pirates.
+- Confusion in Pirates of the Caribbean – Near the end of this attraction, notice the dog holding the keys to open the jail cell holding three pirates.
 This seems like their only hope for escape.
 Then, look all the way to your right…..rather quickly…..and notice that the jail cell is actually open for them to walk out at any time.
 See the arrow in the second photo.
 It’s hard to tell, but the door has been pushed open with the debris.

 - Nod to Country Bear Jamboree in The Many Adventures of Winnie the Pooh – In true Disney fashion, and much like the Eeyore nod in Indiana Jones, you can see the trophy heads from the Country Bear Jamboree in the Winnie the Pooh attraction.
 After you pass through the dream sequence, look up and back to find these guys.
 Check out the photos.